MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub.md

 ---
-title: Tutorial - Stream Azure Active Directory logs to an Azure event hub | Microsoft Docs
+title: Tutorial - Stream logs to an Azure event hub | Microsoft Docs
 description: Learn how to set up Azure Diagnostics to push Azure Active Directory logs to an event hub
 services: active-directory
 documentationcenter: ''